tylerweng/pandamonium/docs/README.md

 - Vanilla JavaScript for overall structure and game logic
 - `p5.js` with `HTML5 Canvas` for DOM manipulation and rendering
-- `anime.js` for
+- `anime.js` for destruction effects
 - Webpack to bundle and serve up the various scripts

 I will create three primary scripts involved in this project:

-`board.js`: Handle game state logic and rendering the appropriate elements to the DOM
+`sketch.js`: Render the appropriate elements to the DOM

+`board.js`: Handle game state logic

 `tile.js`: Handle tile selection and destruction

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running and learning `three.js`.
-Create `webpack.config.js` as well as `package.json`.
+**Day 1**: Setup all get familiar with all necessary libraries.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
 Learn the basics of `p5.js`.

 Goals:

-- Get a green bundle with `webpack`
 - Learn enough `p5.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `p5.js` Library.
 First,